pavan12395/ShortLink/README.md

 - `DEFAULT_INTERVAL`: Default interval (in seconds) for the cleanFiles job to run (default: 30)
 - `ALLOWED_EXTENSIONS`: Comma-separated list of allowed file extensions (default: txt,lam,json,py,java,c,js,tsx,jsx,go,html,css)
 - `MAX_SIZE`: Maximum size (in bytes) for uploaded files (default: 5000000)

-## Running the Application

-To run the application locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
-2. Install dependencies: `npm install`
-3. Set up the MongoDB database and configure the connection in `.env`.
-4. Customize the configuration parameters in `.env` if desired.
-5. Start the application: `npm start`
-6. Access the application in your browser at `http://localhost:3000`

 ## CleanFiles Job